Profiles, roles and responsibilities of DSM's Managing Board and its Members.

 DSM has a number of Board committees whose role is to aid and advise the Managing Board in the execution of its duties.
 The Board committees cover four key areas: auditing, board nominations, remunerations, and corporate social responsibility.

-The Audit Committee is comprised of Mr. J. Ramsay (Chair), Mr. P. Pant and Mr. F. van Paasschen.
+The Audit Committee is comprised of Mr. J. Ramsay (Chair), Mr. P. Pant, Mrs. E. Mann, Mr. F. van Paasschen and Mr. T. Leysen.
 The Audit Committee is charged in particular with the supervision of the Managing Board with respect to:

-The Nomination Committee is comprised of of Mr. R. Routs (Chair), Mrs. P. van der Meer Mohr and Mrs. E. Kennedy.
+The Nomination Committee is comprised of of Mr. R. Routs (Chair), Mrs. P. van der Meer Mohr, Mrs. E. Kennedy and Mr. T. Leysen.
 The Nomination Committee has the following duties:

-The Remuneration Committee is comprised of Mrs. P. van der Meer Mohr (Chair), Mr. R. Routs and Mr. J. Ramsay.
+The Remuneration Committee is comprised of Mrs. P. van der Meer Mohr (Chair), Mr. R. Routs, Mr. J. Ramsay and Mr. F. van Paaschen.
 The Remuneration Committee has the following duties:

 Supervisory Board members are appointed for fixed-term periods of 4 years.
 A person may be appointed to the Supervisory Board for a maximum of two 4-year terms.
 Members may then subsequently be reappointed again for a period of two years, which may be extended by at most two years.